 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Antalya is $54, while the average daily cost in Zadar is $85.
+The average daily cost (per person) in Antalya is $25, while the average daily cost in Zadar is $76.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Antalya and Zadar in more detail.
+What follows is a categorical breakdown of travel costs for Antalya and Zadar in more detail.

 For Antalya, here are some samples of tours and activities related to meals and dining experiences:

 Also, here are some specific examples of food and dining related activities in Zadar.

 For Antalya, here are a few prices for actual activities, tours, and tickets provided by various companies: